michaeldfallen/michaeldfallen.github.io/_posts/2015-03-19-story-writing-ask-why-first.markdown

 date: 2015-03-19 19:38:00
 ---

-Something I’ve noticed is the first thing people do when writing a story is describe what it’s going to do.
+The first thing we do when writing a story is describe what it’s going to do.
 Usually a short name for the story has been described and we’ve been talking about the story for a few minutes (or maybe a few hours) before we decide to actually write the body of the story.

 Say something like: